- Create a Bootstrap Headline

 You can give each of your elements an

-must be unique to a specific element and used only once per page.
+Eachidmust be unique to a specific element and used only once per page.

 Let's give a unique id to each of our div elements of class well.

-Give the well on the left the id of left-well.
+Remember that you can give an element an id like this:<div class="well" id="center-well">Give the well on the left the id of left-well.
 Give the well on the right the id of

 - Label Bootstrap Wells